Giorgia Meloni: Foreign policy

-In April 2023, Meloni had an official visit in Ethiopia, where she met Prime Minister Abiy Ahmed and Somali president Hassan Sheikh Mohamud.
+In April 2023, Meloni had an official visit to Ethiopia, where she met Prime Minister Abiy Ahmed and Somali president Hassan Sheikh Mohamud.
 In Addis Ababa, Meloni announced the so-called "Mattei Plan" by the Italian government regarding investments in the African continent.
 Meloni was the first Western leader to visit Ethiopia since the end of the Tigray War.
 During the visit, she also had a bilateral meeting with the chair of the African Union Commission Moussa Faki.

 In May 2023, Meloni attended the 49th G7 summit in Hiroshima, Japan.
 On 16 July, Prime Minister Meloni, along with European Commission president Ursula von der Leyen and Dutch Prime Minister Mark Rutte, travelled to Tunis in order to sign an agreement with President Kais Saied regarding the strengthening of the economic partnership between Europe and Tunisia, the European diplomatic support for the disbursement of the loan from IMF and, especially, the fight against irregular migration flows.
 She considered withdrawing from China's Belt and Road Initiative.